kamilagoldyka/kamilagoldyka/README.md

 ## Hi there 👋

-I'm a **_Sociologist turned Data Analyst_**.
+I'm a **_Data Analyst with a background in digital marketing_**.
 My background includes experience in political campaigning and working as a Junior Strategy Planner at the European Parliament in Brussels.
 Recognized by Forbes with 25 under 25 for social change, I am passionate about impact assessment and statistical analysis.

 ## 🛠️ Tools
 Working with **_Python, SQL, R, and Power BI_** to analyze, visualize, and explain data.